hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 replicaset.apps/reviews-v3-695c7f59db      1         1         1       37d
 ```

-Once everything is up, all workloads would get registered under SPIRE server.
+Once everything is up, all workloads would get registered under the SPIRE server.

 **4.6** You can verify the registration of workloads using the following command: